When storing an RV, finding the right facility with the right amenities can be challenging.

 Where Can I Store My RV Long Term?

-Some of the places that enable you to store your RV on a long-term basis include the street in front of your home (check local ordinances and your HOA), in your garage or driveway (depending on the RVs dimensions), your backyard (uncovered or in a pole barn, large shed, etc. Again, check your HOA), or in a storage facility.
+You may be able to store your RV on a long-term basis in the road in front of your home (check local ordinances and your HOA), your garage or driveway (depending on the RVs dimensions), your backyard (uncovered or in a pole barn, large shed, etc. Again, check your HOA), a local campground, or in a storage facility.

-Where Can I Store My RV for Cheap?
+Where Can I Store an RV for Cheap or Free?

-Is It Ok to Store a Camper Outside?
+Is It OK to Store a Camper Outside Without a Cover?

 Although indoor storage is an ideal solution, many people choose to store outdoors for many reasons.
 When doing so, washing and waxing your RV to protect the exterior against the elements is imperative.
 Covered storage space can be a happy medium, but it’s not a perfect solution.
 Even in a covered space, your RV remains unprotected against humidity, some storms, and extreme temperatures.